SpectraL519/cpp-gl/docs/algorithms.md

 # Algorithms

-The `CPP-GL` library provides a set of customizable graph algorithms, which are defined in the [gl/algorithm.hpp](/include/gl/algorithm.hpp) header file or in the specific header files in the [gl/algorithm/](/include/gl/algorithm/) directory.
+The `CPP-GL` library provides a set of customizable graph algorithms, which are accessible through the [gl/algorithm.hpp](/include/gl/algorithm.hpp) header file or in the specific header files in the [gl/algorithm/](/include/gl/algorithm/) directory, and are defined in the `gl::algorithm` namespace.
 <br />

 ## Table of content